Goda’s Slave – Chapter 13: Full of Kanna Rava

 “The worst part is that I don’t even know what changed.”
 Kanna took a deep breath and looked down at her hands.
 Something about them looked different, too, but she couldn’t pick anything out specifically.
 “Like I said, I don’t miss it exactly.
 But I can’t help feeling like I’ve dropped something, or like I’ve forgotten to pack some baggage for this trip.
 What if I need it later, whatever it is?”

 “This is what the shrine shows you.
 It strips away everything you carry with you, everything you think you need in order to be someone, and then you can experience the truth directly: That there is nothing to take with you because you are no one.
 It’s not an easy thing to see.
 This is why most people are spooked by shrines.
-The ancient people who built them wanted to face the death of this false self, to see life through the eyes of the Goddess instead of through the eyes of their limited identities.
+The ancient people who built them wanted to face the death of this false self, to see life through the eyes of the Goddess instead of through the eyes of their limited selves.
 That is the true face of our Holy Mahara, a thing that no priestess will ever admit to you: The Goddess is actually nothing.
 She is the lack of self.
 She is what happens when you’ve surrendered everything and have become no one.
 She is not an untouchable idol in a temple; anyone who is no one can become the Goddess.”

 Kanna looked at Goda in silence.
 As usual, what the woman said made no logical sense, but at the same time the words themselves reminded her of their conversation in the forest, and something in those words snapped together very suddenly.